Best Highlighter for Dry Winter Skin: A Pro's Guide

 Layering is key to building a glow that looks natural and stays put.
 Always apply cream or liquid products before powders.
 Start by tapping a cream highlighter, like one from our Glistening Cream Collection, onto your skin after foundation.
 This creates a dewy base that shines through.
 If you want more intensity, you can set it with a powder highlighter, but be selective.
 Choose one with a very fine shimmer, not chunky glitter, as larger particles can catch on and emphasize dry texture.
 For personalized advice on layering products, a virtual beauty consultation can help you perfect your technique.

-Get a Natural Glow (Without Highlighting Dry Patches)
+How to Get a Natural Glow Without Highlighting Dry Patches

 We’ve all been there: you apply a highlighter hoping for a dewy, angelic glow, only to find it’s put a spotlight on every dry patch and fine line.
 It’s frustrating, but it doesn’t mean you have to give up on luminous skin for the entire winter.
 The secret isn’t in avoiding highlighter altogether; it’s in mastering the application.
 With the right placement and technique, you can achieve a radiant finish that looks like it’s coming from within, not just sitting on top of your skin.